EmilienKopp/SPLIT-stack/README.md

 │ └── Pages/ # Svelte pages
 ```

+## 🎮 Quick Showcase

+👆 Switch roles, and both the UI and business logic adapt automatically - no IF statements in sight!
+Coming soon!

+## 🌍 See it in Action

+Coming soon!
+- [qadran.io](https://qadran.io) - Time tracking SaaS // Coming soon!

+## 💬 Getting Support

+- Join our [Discord](link) // Coming soon!
+- Follow updates on [Twitter](link) // Coming soon!
+- Check out the [documentation](link) // Coming soon!
+- Read our [blog posts](link) // Coming soon!

 ## 🤝 Contributing

 Contributions are welcome!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.